genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/02_create-a-new-project.md

 ## Starting

-We start our quick journey using the CLI provided by Genesis, from the Windows terminal, run:
+We start our quick journey using the CLI provided by Genesis.
+From the Windows terminal, run:

 ```shell title="Windows Terminal"
 npx @genesislcap/genx@latest